 - Tap Done in the top right corner to set your widget

-- You can create your own Smart Stack-esque widgets by dragging ones of the same size (up to 10) on top of each other
+- You can create your own Smart Stack-style widgets by dragging ones of the same size (up to 10) on top of each other (Apple and third-party alike)

-The new widgets are available on iPad with iPadOS 14 but they’re limited to the Today View sidebar, whereas with iPhone you can use them on your home and secondary/tertiary, etc. app screens.
+The new widgets are available on iPad with iPadOS 14 too but they’re limited to the Today View sidebar, whereas with iPhone you can use them on your home and secondary/tertiary, etc. app screens.
+Keep in mind Today View widgets and widgets for home screen/app pages are different and require developer support.

 Here’s how these steps look: